Rock the Clock! How to Tell Time in Mandarin Chinese Like a True Native

 Knowing how to indicate time helps you arrange all social occasions from dates to business meetings.

 With the essential skill of time-telling, you’ll be better able to manage your schedule and coordinate with others.

 So, let’s get started on learning how to tell time in Chinese.

-Beyond the Basics: How to Tell Time in Mandarin Chinese Like a Native
+- How to Tell Any Time in Chinese

 How to Name Hours in Chinese